Press Area for the Latest Press Releases

 Detail of the Various Elements of the programme, starting with:

-• AIB National Livestock Show:- Dairy cattle, pedigree cattle, commercial cattle, and sheep
+• FBD National Livestock Show:- Dairy cattle, pedigree cattle, commercial cattle, and sheep

 • Other competitive sections: - equestrian, alpacas, dogs, poultry, inventions and indoor categories for home industries.

 With so many areas brimming with competitions and ideas, it might prove helpful to contact the Head of Sections.
 We have listed their contact details below; please feel free to call them for further information.
 They are the true spirit of motivation that gives the most electrifying atmosphere that can be found only in Tullamore on Sunday, 10th August 2013.

 Full details of the competitions in each category can be found from the home page on the exhibitors info tab.
 The following is a brief outline of the different competitive sections.

 The FBD National Livestock Show classes have a total prize fund of €85,000 and cover the following areas of Dairy, Pedigree and Commercial Cattle and Sheep.
 The specially commissioned Gold and Silver medals for the champions and reserve of the cattle breeds has created great interest and these medals are now regarded as the hallmark of excellence in the livestock industry.

 Head of Section Tommy Finlay Contact No 087-9873373